The Long Island Seed Project

 CANTALOUPE & MUSKMELON (Cucumis melo )

 A very diverse blend of dozens of cantaloupe / muskmelons.
-Mostly conventional orange fleshed.
+Mostly conventional orange fleshed but also a green fleshed kinds.
+Netted skins mostly.
 Heirlooms, new developments and experimental crosses.
 Many of the best.
 There is a lot here to select from.
 (30 seeds)

 SELECTIONS- OSP Golden Charentais

 Selections from a Cornell cross between a powdery mildew resistant Charentais and the american melon, Golden Gopher.
-The selections are still rough and in need of additional selection but we think it's already a winner.
+The selections are still rough and we have introduced more charentais lines in a backcross.
 We'll continue to work on perfecting this and invite you to help by sending us a few seeds of any outstanding tasting melon that you raise from this seed.
 Seed of the original cross was made available through the courtesy of the Cornell-Nofa-NY Organic Seed Partnership to develop varieties for organic systems.
 (20 seeds)

-A new release of an old development from Cornell which imparts even more disease resistance to a popular mainstay, Delicious 51.
+An old development from Cornell grown along with a new release of the popular melon which imparts more disease resistance.
 Cornell added powdery mildew resistance to Delicious 51 many years ago but the seed wasn't brought into commerce until interest in the organic farming community prompted a few small seed producers to raise a seed crop.
 Once again demonstrating the need to reginalize small seed production and get some of the great varieties sitting on breeder's shelves out into the farming community.
 Sweet, thick aromatic orange flesh, moderate netted 2-3 lb. fruit are produced early.
-(20 seeds)
+Our mix is a cross of the old and new so shares some powdery mildew resistance.
+(30 seeds)

 BLEND-Italian Cross Cantaloupe

 These are cantaloupes grown by our Italian neighbors in Deer Park, NY who brought the seeds over from near Parma, Italy.
-Variable, medium large netted, moderately ribbed melons with orange aromatic flesh.
+Variable, medium large netted, moderately ribbed melons with orange aromatic flesh and excellent flavor.
 We added stable, similar disease resistant cultivars from Italy to cross, which will produce some spontaneous F1's, extra vigor and disease resisance in the future.
-(20 seeds)
+(30 seeds)

 BLEND- Oriental Melon (Cucumis melo )